masolimano/maneage/README-pipeline.md

 template).

-The next non-commented set of lines define the ultimate target of the whole pipeline (`paper.pdf').
+The next non-commented set of lines define the ultimate target of the whole pipeline (`paper.pdf`).
 But a sanity check is necessary for situations when the user is not careful (for example has configured the pipeline for group access but forgets to run the pipeline with `./for-group`, or the opposite).
 Therefore we use a Make conditional to define the `all` target